prysmaticlabs/prysm/sharding/README.md

 ## System Architecture

-Our implementation revolves around 5 core components:
+Our implementation revolves around the following core components:

--   A **locally-running geth node** that spins up an instance of the Ethereum blockchain and mines on the Proof of Work chain
+-   A **main chain node** that spins up an instance of the Ethereum blockchain and mines on the Proof of Work chain
--   A **Sharding Manager Contract (SMC)** that is deployed onto this blockchain instance
--   A **sharding node** that connects to the running geth node through JSON-RPC, provides bindings to the SMC
+-   A **beacon chain** that connects to this main chain node via JSON-RPC
--   A **notary service** that allows users to stake ETH into the SMC and be selected as a notary in a certain period on a shard
+-   A **shardp2p system** that allows nodes to reshuffle across shard networks
--   A **proposer service** that is tasked with processing pending tx's into collations that are then submitted to the SMC.
-In phase 1, proposers _do not_ execute state, but rather just serialize pending tx data into possibly valid/invalid data blobs.

-Our initial implementation will function through simple command line arguments that will allow a user running the local geth node to deposit ETH into the SMC and join as a notary that is randomly assigned to a shard in a certain period.

 A basic, end-to-end example of the system is as follows:

-1.  _**User starts a sharding node and deposits 1000ETH into the SMC:**_ the sharding node connects to a locally running geth node and asks the user to confirm a deposit from his/her personal account.

-2.  _**Client connects & listens to incoming headers from the geth node and assigns user as notary on a shard per period:**_ The notary is selected in CURRENT_PERIOD + LOOKEAD_PERIOD (which is around a 5 minutes notice) and must download data for collation headers submitted in that time period.

-3.  _**Concurrently, a proposer protocol processes pending transaction data into blobs:**_ the proposer client will create collation bodies and submit their headers to the SMC.
-In Phase 1, it is important to note that we will _not_ have any state execution.
-Proposers will just serialize pending tx into fixed collation body sizes without executing them for state transition validity.

-5.  _**The set of notaries vote on collation headers as canonical unitl the period ends:**_ the headers that received >= 2/3 votes are accepted as canonical.

-6.  _**User is selected as notary again on the SMC in a different period or can withdraw his/her stake:**_ the user can keep staking and voting on incoming collation headers and restart the process, or withdraw his/her stake and be deregistered from the SMC.

-Now, we’ll explore our architecture and implementation in detail as part of the go-ethereum repository.
+1.  _**User deposits 32 ETH into a Validator Registration Contract on the main chain:**_ the beacon chain listens for the logs in the main chain to queue that validator into the beacon chain chain's main event loop

+2.  _**Registered validator begins PoS process to propose blocks:**_ the PoS validator has the resposibility to participate in the addition of new blocks to the beacon chain

+3.  _**RANDAO mechanism selects committees of proposers/notaries/attesters for shards:**_ the beacon chain node will use its RANDAO mechanism to select committees of proposers, notaries, and attesters that each have responsibilities within the sharding system.
+Refer to the [Full Casper Chain V2 Doc](https://ethresear.ch/t/convenience-link-to-full-casper-chain-v2-spec/2332) for extensive detail on the different fields in the state of the beacon chain related to sharding

+4. _**Beacon Chain State Advances, Committees are Reshuffled:**_ upon completing responsibilities, the different actors of the sharding system are them reshuffled into new committees on different shards

 ## System Start and User Entrypoint

-Our Ruby Release requires users to start a local geth node running a localized, private blockchain to deploy the **SMC** into.
-Users can spin up a notary client as a command line entrypoint into geth while the node is running as follows:
+Our Ruby Release requires users to start a local geth node running a localized, private blockchain to deploy the **Validator Registration Contract**.
+Then, the deployed address of this contract can be supplied to the beacon chain as an argument:

-    geth sharding --actor "notary" --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345 --deposit

-This will extract 1000ETH from the user's account balance and insert him/her into the SMC's notaries.
-Then, the program will listen for incoming block headers and notify the user when he/she has been selected as to vote on collations for a certain shard in a given period.
-Once you are selected, the sharding node will download collation information to check for data availability on vote on proposals that have been submitted via the `addHeader` function on the SMC.

-Users can also run a proposer client that is tasked with processing transactions into collations and submitting them to the SMC via the `addHeader` function.

-    geth sharding --actor "proposer" --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345
+    beacon-chain  --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345 --vrc VALIDATOR_REGISTRATION_CONTRACT_ADDRESS

-This client is tasked with processing pending transactions into blobs within collations by serializing data into collation bodies.
-It is responsible for submitting proposals (collation headers) to the SMC via the `addHeader` function.

-The sharding node begins to work by its main loop, which involves the following steps:
+This will kickstart the entire beacon chain sync process and listen for registrations of validators in the main chain VRC.
+The beacon node begins to work by its main loop, which involves the following steps:

-1.  _**Subscribe to incoming block headers:**_ the client will begin by issuing a subscription over JSON-RPC for block headers from the running geth node.
+1.  _**Sync to the latest block header on the beacon chain:**_ the node will begin a sync process for the beacon chain

-2.  _**Check shards for notary selection within LOOKEAD_PERIOD:**_ on incoming headers, the client will interact with the SMC to check if the current user is an eligible notary for an upcoming period (only a few minutes notice)
+2.  _**Assign the validator as a proposer/notary/attester based on RANDAO mechanism:**_ on incoming headers, the client will interact with the SMC to check if the current user is an eligible notary for an upcoming period (only a few minutes notice)

-3.  _**If the notary is selected, check data availability for submitted collation headers:**_ once a notary is selected, he/she has to download subimtted collation headers for the shard in a certain period and check for their data availability
+3.  _**Process shard cross-links:**_ once a notary is selected, he/she has to download subimtted collation headers for the shard in a certain period and check for their data availability

-5.  _**The notary issues a vote:**_ the notary votes on the available collation header that came first in the submissions.
+5.  _**Reshuffle committees**_ the notary votes on the available collation header that came first in the submissions.

-6.  _**Other notaries vote, period ends, and header is selected as canonical shard chain header:**_ Once notaries vote, headers that received >=2/3 votes are selected as canonical
+6.  _**Propose blocks and finalize incoming blocks via PoS:**_ Once notaries vote, headers that received >=2/3 votes are selected as canonical

 ### Notary Sampling